William CraigCEO & Co-Founder

 Provide example responses to focus and clarify your meaning

 Your questions may seem crystal clear to you, but to the client, it may mean another thing.
 Provide sample responses to direct your client’s answers.
+Some examples:

 - List down key words that you associate with your company.
 Without prompts, you can get very colorful responses like “awesome”, “da bomb”, “where I get money for my gambling debts”.
 Adding “For example, a Spanish restaurant may use ‘paella’, ‘international’, ‘culture’” would make your question less vague.